 When you’re done exploring, grab a bite to eat at one of the floating restaurants that anchor just offshore.

 They serve tasty treats and drinks at reasonable prices, and you can enjoy them while taking in the stunning views.

 Kamala Beach is a great swimming beach located on Phuket’s west coast.
 It’s well-known for its cleanliness and clear water, which makes it a perfect choice for families with small children.

-From Kamala, it’s also easy to get to other beaches on Phuket’s west coast.
+From Kamala, getting to other beaches on Phuket’s west coast is easy.
 So, if you get bored of the sand, there are other options nearby.

 16. Nai Yang Beach

 If you’re looking for a low-key beach destination to relax and rejuvenate, why not head over to Nai Yang Beach?